LighghtEeloo/flow.er/flow_vase/flow_acc/memo.md

     When (Time),
     Why (String)
 }
+struct Cube {
+    cube_type: CubeType,
+    obj: Option<EntityId>,
+    current: Option<EntityId>,
+    /// obj & current are first used if requirements are already satisfied;
+    /// if more are needed, profile is then used.
+    profile: Option<Profile>,
+}
 ```

+A cube is a ghost of its corresponding cube pane: combined with a flow_arena, a cube can restore its pane.

-A profile describing the core info of the cube pane.
+The main info is kept in obj and current; A profile records the extra info of a cube pane.

+// Todo: CubeId.